CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    ![](media/mongo.png)

    >**Note**: In case if you don't see the data inside the mongo.
+Please follow the steps mentioned below.

+   - Enter `exit` to exit from mongo.

-Please run the below mentioned commands in the command prompt and perform step 2 again.
+   - Please run the below mentioned commands in the command prompt and perform step 1 and 2 again.

    ```
    cd ~/Cloud-Native-Application/labfiles/src/developer/content-init